The Reworks

-The Reworks is a remix album by Australian drum and bass band Pendulum.
+The Reworks is the first remix album by the Australian drum and bass band Pendulum.
 It was released on 29 June 2018 through Earstorm.
 Despite being announced as a new album in early 2018, the album contains remixed versions of titles that appeared on their three studio albums Hold Your Colour, In Silico and Immersion or had been single B-sides.